Etto48/HexPatch/README.md

 |Linux|`$XDG_CONFIG_HOME/HexPatch` or `~/.config/HexPatch`|`/home/alice/.config/HexPatch`|
 |macOS|`$HOME/Library/Application Support/HexPatch`|`/Users/Alice/Library/Application Support/HexPatch`|

+A different configuration file can be specified with the `--config` flag.

 The file will be created with the default settings if it doesn't exist.
 If a setting is not present in the configuration file, the default value will be used.
 Custom settings can be added to the configuration using the following format: